ShadeTheEchinda/Faz-Anim-DX/README.md

-Faz-Anim is a Five Nights at Freddy's Fangame using the RR-Engine for simulation.
+Faz-Anim DX is a Five Nights at Freddy's Fangame using the RR-Engine for simulation.

 # Description
 The RR Engine is a Unity codebase for simulating and animating old animatronics, with various features to customize the viewing experience.